 This sheet is about exposure to lithium in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare providers.

 Lithium is a medication used to treat bipolar disorder, which is also called manic-depression.
 Lithium may also be used to treat other psychiatric and medical conditions.
 Lithium is sold under many brand names.
 Some brand names are: Cibalith-S®, Eskalith®, Lithane®, Lithobid® and Lithonate®.

 I take lithium.
 Can it make it harder for me to get pregnant?

 Studies have not shown that taking lithium makes it more difficult for women to become pregnant.

 I just found out I am pregnant.
 Should I stop taking lithium?

 People eliminate medications at different rates.
 In healthy adults, it takes up to four days, on average, for most of the lithium to be gone from the body.
-Also, studies have shown that the longer an individual has been on lithium, the longer it may take for the body to clear it completely after stopping.
+However, studies have shown that the longer a person has been on lithium, the longer it may take for their body to clear it completely after stopping.

 Does taking lithium increase the chance for miscarriage?

 Miscarriage can occur in any pregnancy.
 Two studies have shown an increase in the chance of miscarriage with lithium use.
 One of the studies accounted for maternal age and history of previous miscarriage (factors that are also associated with miscarriage), but neither of the studies could account for other important factors, such as other medical conditions, body mass index, cigarette smoking, or substance use.
 A third study did not find an increased chance of miscarriage with lithium use.
 Based on the data available, it is not known if lithium increases the chance of miscarriage.

 Does taking lithium increase the chance of birth defects?